wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-implicit.md

 ### Additional middleware configuration

 The `OktaWebApiOptions` class configures the Okta middleware.
-You can see all the available options in the [project's GitHub].
+You can see all the available options in the [Okta ASP.NET middleware GitHub].

 ### Configure the project

 Open the `Web.config` file and add your Okta configuration to the `<appSettings>` section.
-Check out the [project's GitHub] to see more details about this step.
+Check out the [Okta ASP.NET middleware GitHub] to see more details about this step.

 ### Protect application resources